 - Tax (Depends on country)

-These are the factors that manufacturers take into account while they determine how much they are going to charge as the Retail Price.
-Lastly, sometimes there is also a Reseller Profit, but that is out of control of the manufacturer and depends entirely on supply and demand.
+These are the factors that manufacturers take into account when they determine how much they are going to charge as the Retail Price.
+Lastly, sometimes there is also a Reseller Profit, but that is out of the control of the manufacturer and depends entirely on supply and demand.